 In 2D digital mammography, X-ray beams are captured on a specially designed digital camera and a computer to produce an image.
 Unlike film-based mammography, digital mammograms produce images that appear on the technologist's monitor in a matter of seconds.
 The images are then sent electronically to the radiologist to review.

-3D digital mammography complements standard 2D mammography and is performed at the same time with the same system.
-There is no additional compression required, and it only takes a few more seconds longer for each view.
+3D digital mammography complements standard 2D mammography and is performed at the same time using the same system.
+No additional compression is required and the process only takes a few seconds longer for each view.
 All of the images are then sent electronically to a radiologist to view.

 Difference between 2D and 3D mammography